BILGI-IE-423/ie423-2024-termproject-data-flix/readme.feyza.md

 - GitHub for version control and collaboration.
 - Markdown for documentation and reporting.

+## Data Sets
+1. **Netflix and IMDb Scores Dataset:** This dataset contains specific TV shows and movies available on Netflix along with their IMDb scores.
+[Netflix and IMDb Scores Dataset](https://www.kaggle.com/datasets/thedevastator/netflix-imdb-scores)

+2. **Netflix TV Shows Dataset:** This dataset provides information about various TV shows available on Netflix.
+[Netflix TV Shows Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows)

+These datasets will serve as the primary sources of data for development and analysis in the project.

 ## Deliverables
-1. **README.md:** Detailed project overview, objectives, methodology, and technologies used.
+1. **README.md:** Detailed project overview, objectives, methodology, technologies used, and data sets.
 2. **Dataset:** Cleaned and preprocessed dataset used for model development.
 3. **Jupyter Notebooks:** Codebase containing data analysis, model development, and evaluation.
 4. **Report:** Comprehensive report documenting findings, insights, and conclusions drawn from the project.